ihouwat/python-scripts/README.md

 - map.py: open Google Maps using an address from command line or clipboard
 - dr.py: see value of dollar to real in browser
 - savings.py: multiple operations for monthly savings GSheet
+  - savings-toast.ps1: windows toast message for when the savings.py script is run